ntoskrnl7/ntoskrnl7/README.md

 # 👋 Hi, I'm ntoskrnl7

 <!-- English Version -->
-**Full-stack system engineer specializing in low-level runtimes, browser engine internals, and protocol architecture.**
+**Full-stack system engineer specializing in low-level runtimes, browser engine internals, protocol architecture, and Windows native development.**
-From system runtimes to browser engines and communication protocols—
+From system runtimes to browser engines, communication protocols, and Windows native APIs—
 not just a user, but an architect and implementer who contributes to the ecosystem at every level.

 ---